reifjulian/reifjulian.github.io/_pages/guide.md

 ## Folder structure

 A project includes lots of different parts: the analysis, the manuscript, related literature, grant proposals, etc. The analysis, which includes both code and data, should be kept in a distinct location.
-Keeping the analysis separate will make it easier to create a standalone replication package when the project is complete.
+Keeping the analysis separate makes it easier to create a standalone replication package when the project is complete.
 A typical analysis starts with raw data (e.g., a dataset downloaded from the web).
 Scripts process these data and then run the analysis.
 Scripts and data should be stored in separate folders.
-The core structure for my analyses looks like this:
+The core directory structure for my analyses looks like this:

 ```text
 .